mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 ![common](images/emp_setup26.png)

 In our model, both Employee and Department have addresses, phones, and emails.
 We use aggregration relationships to represent this.
 Draw six association links: Employee to Address, Employee to Phone, Employee to Email, Department to Address, Department to Phone, and Department to Email.
 Because of all the arrows the diagram might be a bit messy.
 Let's make it pretty.
-First, moving the classes into a good spot as in the following:
+First, move the classes into a good spot on the canvas:

 ![common](images/emp_setup27.png)

-Next, let's remove unnecessary arrow labelling.
+Next, remove unnecessary arrow labelling.
 Right-click on the white part of the diagram and from the context menu choose Select | All Connectors.
 Right-click again and choose Filters | Manage Connector Labels.
 In the popup, click Deselect All.
 Then manually select Target Role and Target Multiplicity under A_memberOf_employee and A_reportsTo_employee.

 ![pretty](images/emp_setup28.png)